-Like 529 college savings plans, a Coverdell education savings account can give you tax-free growth if the money is used for qualified education expenses.
-A Coverdell is also typically treated as a parental asset for financial aid purposes—another attractive feature.
+LIKE 529 COLLEGE SAVINGS PLANS, a Coverdell education savings account can give you tax-free growth if the money is used for qualified education expenses.
+A Coverdell is also typically treated as a parental asset for financial aid purposes—another attractive feature—and, like a 529, it can be used to pay for education expenses from kindergarten through college.

-But those advantages are offset by a few notable disadvantages.
+But that advantage is offset by a few notable disadvantages.
 You can invest just $2,000 a year in a Coverdell.
 The amount you can contribute phases out if your modified adjusted gross income is between $190,000 and $220,000 and you’re married filing jointly, or between $95,000 and $110,000 and you’re filing as single or head of household.
 Above these income thresholds, contributions aren’t allowed.
 These income eligibility thresholds do not rise each year with inflation.

 You could sidestep the limits by having a family member with less income make the annual contribution.
 Indeed, you need to be aware of what others are doing, because the $2,000 annual limit is a total amount per child.
 Thanks to these various drawbacks, the Coverdell hasn’t proven that popular, and some financial firms have stopped offering them, instead focusing their efforts on 529s.